 Myth #7: Soy is Bad for You.

-Unprocessed or minimally processed soy such as fresh (or frozen) soybeans, tofu, tempeh, and soy milk are considered healthy and non-harmful.
-In fact, soy eaten this way is can be protective against not only breast cancer but other cancers, as well.
+Unprocessed or minimally processed soy, such as fresh (or frozen) soybeans, tofu, tempeh, and soy milk, are considered healthy and non-harmful.
+In fact, soy eaten this way can be protective against not only breast cancer but other cancers, as well.

-Soy protein isolates such as those found in soy protein powers, store-bought veggie burgers, or protein bars, for example, should be avoided.
+Soy protein isolates, such as those found in soy protein powder, store-bought veggie burgers, or protein bars, for example, should be avoided.
 These aren't recommended on a whole-food, plant-based diet anyway.
 You'll find more information in my detailed article, "The Safety of Soy."

-TAKEAWAY: Minimall process soy products are a healthy source of protein on a plant-based diet.
+TAKEAWAY: Minimally processed soy products are a healthy source of protein on a plant-based diet.

 Myth #8: My Family Might Not Like Eating Plant-Based.